Eisenhower Matrix for Project Planning

 • Define clear project goals and success metrics

-• Conduct thorough stakeholder analysis and communication planning
+• Conduct thorough stakeholder analysis

 DELEGATE

-• Research alternative project management tools 'just in case'
+• Research alternative tools without clear need

 SKIP IF NEEDED

-• Creating overly complex documentation that no one will read
+• Write documentation nobody will read

 That's a lot to remember!